eloipereira/2d_neighbors/README.md

 The algorithm for finding neighbors takes advantage of the Priority Queue (PQ) data structure.

 First, the data is first pushed into a PQ taking the `x` component as the metric.
 Next, all the elements are popped forming bands of elements within `dist` in the x dimention.
 The bands are also PQs but now taking `y` as the metric.
 At last each band is popped and elements within `dist` in the y dimention are stored in the result file.
+The priority queue is implemented using a heap queue.